emissary-ingress/emissary/user-guide/auth-tutorial.md

 This tutorial assumes you have already followed the Ambassador Edge Stack [Getting Started](/user-guide/getting-started) guide.
 If you haven't done that already, you should do that now.

-Once complete, you'll have a Kubernetes cluster running Ambassador Edge Stack and the tour service.
+Once complete, you'll have a Kubernetes cluster running Ambassador Edge Stack.
 Let's walk through adding authentication to this setup.

 ## 1. Deploy the authentication service